muhammadbonn/daheeh-analytics-pipeline/README.md

 End-to-end **Data Engineering + Analytics project** that:

+- Collect episode links from different channels and playlists
-- Extracts all episode data from the YouTube API
+- Extracts data from the YouTube API
 - Processes & cleans the data using Airflow
 - Stores structured data locally
 - Visualizes insights through an interactive Streamlit dashboard